Powell Family Cooking

 • Versatile Side Dish: Pairs well with a variety of main courses, adding a touch of elegance to your meal.

-• Butternut Squash: Choose a firm, unblemished squash for the best results.
+• Butternut Squash: We choose firm, unblemished squash for the best results.

-• Olive Oil: Adds richness and helps the squash roast evenly.
+• Olive Oil: Adds helps the squash roast evenly.

-• Maple Syrup: Opt for pure maple syrup for the most authentic flavor.
+• Maple Syrup: We like pure maple syrup for the most authentic flavor.

 • Cinnamon and Nutmeg: These spices complement the sweetness of the squash.